SharePoint Document Security Best Practices

 Another option is to use Event receivers to control edit permissions.
 This is very powerful because you can make security decisions based on any metadata of a list or library.

 You can use different folders with different sets of permissions and move documents between them to control access during the document’s lifecycle.
 And don’t worry about losing workflows history or other data.
 They are safe as long as you are working in the same SharePoint Library.

 Technique Three: Using Group Membership

 Sometimes, when you have custom modules in place, you may wish to restrict access to specific features, buttons, etc. For that purpose, use group membership.
 For instance, you can create a SharePoint group and name it accordingly.
 Then you can add specific users or groups to the SharePoint group to allow them to use or execute a feature.
 Of course, your code behind it should be adapted for that kind of scenario.

 Define Security Responsibility

 Who is going to be responsible for maintaining your SharePoint security?
 That is a critical question that if answered wrong can erase all the work done so far.
 New users and new documents are always going to be created, and if the security plan it’s not followed correctly, a security breach can be created in a blink of an eye.
 Study your company structure and determine a responsible user.

 This is what I wanted to present related to permissions.
-If you have any questions or suggestions, just leave us a comment.
-And please check it out the next posts of this series where I will discuss the importance of an automating document naming, and much more.
+Please check it out the next posts of this series where I will discuss the importance of an automating document naming, and much more.